Toroidal boards and code covering: Abstract

 \section{Abstract}

-A radius-$r$ extend ball with center in an $1$-dimensional vector subspace $V$ of $\fqt$ is the set of elements of $\fqt$ with Hamming distance to $V$ at most $r$.
-We define $c(q)$ as the size of a minimum covering of $\fqt$ by radius-$1$ extend balls.
-We define a quower as a piece of a toroidal chessboard that extends the covering range of a tower by the northeast diagonal containing it.
-Let $\xid(n)$ be the size of a minimal covering with quowers of an $n\times n$ toroidal board without a northeast diagonal.
-We prove that, for $q\ge 7$, $c(q)=\xid(q-1)+2$.
-Moreover, our proof exhibits a method to build such covers of $\fqt$ from the quower coverings of the board.
+We denote by $\mathbb{F}_q$ the field with $q$ elements.
+A radius-$r$ extended ball with center in a $1$-dimensional vector subspace $V$ of $\mathbb{F}_q^3$ is the set of elements of $\mathbb{F}_q^3$ with Hamming distance to $V$ at most $r$.
+We define $c(q)$ as the size of a minimum covering of $\fqt$ by radius-$1$ extended balls.
+We define a semiqueen as a piece of a toroidal chessboard that extends the covering range of a rook by the southwest-northeast diagonal containing it.
+Let $\xi_D(n)$ be the minimum number of semiqueens of the $n\times n$ toroidal board necessary to cover the entire board except possibly for the southwest-northeast diagonal.
+We prove that, for $q\ge 7$, $c(q)=\xi_D(q-1)+2$.
+Moreover, our proof exhibits a method to build such covers of $\mathbb{F}_q^3$ from the semiqueen coverings of the board.
 With this new method, we determine $c(q)$ for the odd values of $q$ and improve both existing bounds for the even case.